Melissa H. Smith — Senior Product Designer & UX Professor

 Outcome

-• Transitioned the MVP toward a structured, system-based design approach
+• Transitioned the MVP from a dev-first approach toward a structured, system-based design foundation

-• Increased visual and interaction consistency across the product
+• Unified visual and interaction patterns across four distinct product modules

-• Established a scalable foundation for future product validation
+• Established a scalable Figma architecture ready for future feature growth

 Why This Project Matters